Geology of Middle-earth

 The geology of Middle-earth is the fictional geology implied by the maps in J. R. R. Tolkien's fiction, especially The Lord of the Rings, with features such as rivers, volcanoes, and mountain ranges that may suggest tectonic activity.
 The arrangement of some of the mountains however implies an unusual or "practically impossible" geomorphology.
+Issues include rivers running parallel to mountain ranges, lack of watersheds between drainage basins, an inland river delta flowing into another river.
+Tolkien's oddly right-angled mountain ranges have been parodied in The Harvard Lampoon's 1969 book Bored of the Rings.

 Plate tectonics

 Many of Middle-earth's geological features match those of Earth.
 For example, Moria's West Gate resembles a sill like the Whin Sill (pictured) in the north of England.

 The geologists Margaret M. Howes in 1967, Robert C. Reynolds in 1974, and then William Sarjeant in 1992, used the information from the illustrations, maps, and text of J. R. R. Tolkien's fiction, especially The Lord of the Rings, to create a conjectural reconstruction of Middle-earth's geology.

 Howes attempted to correlate the events in the history of Middle-earth in the "Elder Days" with periods of glaciation and interglacials in Earth's geological history.

 Reynolds identified four tectonic plates: the Rhovanion Plate on the north of Middle-earth; the Eriador Plate on the west of the continent; and two southern plates, the Harad Plate and the Mordor Plate.
-The River Anduin flowed through a rift valley (in 1974 called an "aulacogen").
+The River Anduin flowed through an aulacogen, an inactive rift zone.
 A tectonic basin occupied the area north of the White Mountains and south of the Emyn Muil.
 The land of Rohan was a craton, an old and stable geological region.

 Sarjeant stated that plate tectonics had evolved substantially since 1974.
 He increased the number of tectonic plates to six, the two oldest being the Eriador and the Forlindon Plates.
 They collided to build the Ered Luin mountain range, the Forlindon Plate being mostly subducted and destroyed in the process.
 The Eriador Plate collided with the Rhovanion and Harad Plates, creating the Misty Mountains and the White Mountains, all three plates joining each other next to the stable craton of Rohan.
 Similarly, the Eriador and Rhovanion Plates collided with the Forodwaith Plate, raising the Ered Mithrin and forming another junction of three plates.
 Sarjeant suggests that Mount Gundabad could possibly be a block of tough rocks exactly where the three plates meet.
 Finally, the Mordor Plate collided with the Harad and Rhovanion Plates, tearing the crust to form the Anduin's rift valley, which is subsiding.